chertoGUN/cuckoo-sandbox/README.md

  * Type `cd scripts` and then run `easy_install pillow`

 ### Install additional apps
-The Cuckoo [requirements](http://docs.cuckoosandbox.org/en/latest/installation/guest/requirements/) don't list too much detail except that you may want to install additional things like browsers, PDF readers, etc.  Some suggestions:
+The Cuckoo [requirements](http://docs.cuckoosandbox.org/en/latest/installation/guest/requirements/) don't list too much detail except that you may want to install additional things like browsers, PDF readers, etc.

-* Adobe Reader
-* An old version of Office (I used 2013 with no updates)
+You can install Chocolatey and then:

+`cinst googlechrome, adobereader, flashplayerplugin, jre8, 7zip.install, vlc`

+The install Office 2013 with a valid serial key.

 When finished, shut down the VM.